-Are you searching for the best things to do in Charlotte, NC?
+Are you searching for the best things to do in Charlotte, North Carolina?
 Look no further!
 Our list runs the gamut of all the most exciting things to see and do.
 Whether you’re looking for a romantic getaway, an outdoor adventure, or the best things to do with kids, we’ve got you covered.

 Charlotte is an incredibly diverse and dynamic city.
 In fact, Charlotte makes our list for one of the best weekend getaways in North Carolina!
 There is so much to explore here that will leave all kinds of different travelers satisfied.
 Art-lovers, history buffs, foodies, and nature enthusiasts can all find the perfect activity straight from this list.
 Read on to find out the top Charlotte attractions for you to check out on your next visit!